-To deliver on these more ambitious social housing targets, there is also a need to streamline the approval procedures for social housing projects in order to fast track these projects for quicker delivery.
+To deliver on these more ambitious social housing targets, there is also a need to streamline approval procedures for social housing projects in order to fast track these projects for quicker delivery.
 The current process for a turnkey social housing project needs to be further fast tracked in order to eliminate unnecessary delays in giving projects the necessary go-ahead to proceed.
-Currently the length of time that it takes to deliver a social housing project is unacceptable and needs further urgent reform even after moving from the previous 9-stage to a 4-stage approval process.
-While AILG accepts that proper procurement procedures and good governance need to adhered to at all times, the issue of each stage of the process needing approval at central level before the next stage can commence is leading to lengthy delays in housing projects and is an issue that requires urgent attention.
+Currently the length of time that it takes to deliver a social housing project is unacceptable and needs urgent reform even after moving from the previous 9-stage to a 4-stage approval process.
+While AILG accepts that proper procurement procedures and good governance need to adhered to at all times the issue of each stage of the process needing approval at central level before the next stage can commence, we believe is leading to lengthy delays in housing projects and is an issue that needs urgent action.
+This is also a recommendation in the Housing Commission report where recommend a review and streamline the arrangements for approving central capital grants and other public subsidies for social and affordable housing provision by the DHLGH to speed up the approval and payment processes.

-Another issue which has led to unacceptable delays in the approval process of schemes is the previous moratorium on recruitment in the public sector.
-As a result of this, local authorities have lost invaluable technical staff over the last 15-20 years and the loss of such experience is also leading to delays in progressing some social housing projects.
-While acknowledging that this moratorium was lifted in 2015, and despite funding being invested in the recruitment of technical staff since 2021, local authorities are still experiencing difficulty in recruiting the appropriate technical staff needed to progress some social housing projects.
+Another issue leading to unacceptable delays in the approval process of schemes is that due to the previous moratorium on recruitment in the public sector, local authorities have lost invaluable technical staff over the last 15-20 years and the loss of such experience is also leading to delays in progressing some social housing projects.
+While acknowledging that this moratorium was lifted in 2015, local authorities are still experiencing difficulty in recruiting the appropriate technical staff needed to progress some social housing projects because of lack of necessary funds.
 We would propose that funding for appropriate technical staff would be included in the capital costs of housing projects to ensure that no housing projects are delayed due to a lack of technical expertise.
 Short term contracts to recruit appropriate technical staff should be afforded on specific social housing projects if necessary to ensure that these projects are commenced and delivered without delays.

-AILG also propose that the shared services model currently operating successfully in the Irish local government environment should be employed to rapidly scale-up the input of specialist housing personnel.
+We would also propose that the shared services model currently operating successfully in the Irish local government environment should be employed to rapidly scale-up the input of specialist housing personnel.
 Design and planning teams could be assembled in a number of core local authorities with their services available across county boundaries to other local authorities.
 These shared services teams could then work in conjunction with the Housing for All Delivery Unit within the department.
 This approach of a shared services model was used to good effect in the early years of the national motorway programme where a design team was assembled in a given county and its expertise deployed to other counties so as to create a flexible and rapid response to the need for expertise in an accelerated building programme.